IntersectMBO/tsc-documentation/README.md

 **REMOVE**
-- the child repository MUST be named xxxx-committee-documentation, with no abbreviations
+- the child repository MUST be named Technical Steering-committee-documentation, with no abbreviations
 - the child repository MUST be public

-# xxxx Committee Documentation
+# Technical Steering Committee Documentation

-This repository stores the documentation for xxxx committee.
+This repository stores the documentation for Technical Steering committee.
-This documentation is hosted (for reading) at [intersect.gitbook.io/xxxx-committee](https://intersect.gitbook.io/xxxx-committee).
+This documentation is hosted (for reading) at [intersect.gitbook.io/Technical Steering-committee](https://intersect.gitbook.io/Technical Steering-committee).

 ## 🤝 Contributing

-Thanks for considering contributing to xxxx committee documentation! 😎
+Thanks for considering contributing to Technical Steering committee documentation! 😎

 Please checkout our [Contributing Documentation](./CONTRIBUTING.md).